Jerling1989/Train-Scheduler/README.md

 - This first image displays what the user will see upon page load.
 There are some great nostalgic styling and desgin choices that went into this page.
 ![INTRO](assets/images/read_me/intro.png)

+- Below you can see some of the information the user can put into the form such as: Train Name, Destination, Time of the First Departure, and How often the Train comes.
 ![BOSTON FORM](assets/images/read_me/boston-form.png)

 ![BOSTON RESULTS](assets/images/read_me/boston-results.png)